Modelur/docs/docs/appendix.md

 Release notes
 -------------
+**0.6.0 Technical Preview 2 (Beta)**

+- Enhancement: Added Danish translation.
+Thank you Uffe Gross Nielsen!
+- Bugfix: Fixed City Block material selection (by Land Use or user defined).
+- Bugfix: Loading of Land Use data when it doesn't exist in UI yet.
+- Bugfix: Updating of Whole Plot area size when new City Blocks are added and no Buildings are present in the model.
+- Bugfix: Saving of JSON files which contain strings with commas.
+- Bugfix: Fixed City Block error when assessed investment is not set for selected Land Use.

+**0.6.0 Technical Preview 1 (Beta)**

+- Major Enhancement: Added City Blocks, which allow you to define default Zoning Parameters and calculate Urban Control Values on City Block level.
+Learn more at https://modelur.github.io/docs/reference/city_block/
+- Deprecated: Parametric Maps have been removed, use City Blocks instead.
+In case you have some models with Parametric Maps, you can still turn them on by executing the following code in SketchUp's Ruby Console: "Modelur::disable_parametric_maps".
+Once executed, you will be asked to restart SketchUp.
+- Enhancement: Added Modelur Context Menu.
+- Enhancement: Heads-up Display of urban control values now shows name of selected Entity (Building and City Block).
+- Enhancement: Descriptions of Modelur commands in SketchUp UI.
+- Enhancement: Overloading of Parameters when multiple objects are selected.
+- Enhancement: Hidden Buildings are not shown in Urban Control Data table and not exported to CSV.
+- Enhancement: Improved editing of Complex Buildings and their Building parts when selected via Urban Control Data Table.
+- Bugfix: Proper conversion of ComplexBuildings heights to number of storeys when base part has non-default first storey height.
+- Bugfix: Exit VCB copying of Buildings when Modelur Parameter is changed.
+- Bugfix: Building names can now start with number.
+- Bugfix: Changing of dimension units when default Land Uses were erased.
+- Bugfix: Updating of Complex Building values when Land Use requirements change.
+- Bugfix: Marking of Terraces and Loggias when editing the Building manually.
+- Bugfix: Creating Complex Building from scratch when default number of storeys is different than defined by default Complex Building itself

+0.5.9 R5 (Beta)
+- Bugfix: Opening of Modelur UI when license expires.

+0.5.9 R4 (Beta)
+- Enhancement: Added support for validating Modelur behind proxy using NTLM authentication protocol.

 **0.5.9 R3 (Beta)**

  - Enhancement: Newly created Buildings are placed on the Layer of the Face from which they are created.